 Mineral Nutrition - Notes | Class 11 | Part 2: Mechanism of Absorption of Elements

-Translocation of solutes
+Translocation of Solutes

 Soil as Reservoir of Essential Elements